-Melissa Chimera is a Honolulu native of Lebanese and Filipino ancestry.
-She studied Natural Resources Management and painting at the University of Hawai`i, the world's epicenter for plant and animal extinction.
+Melissa Chimera (b.
+1972) is a conservationist and Honolulu native of Lebanese and Filipino ancestry.
+She received a B.A. in Natural Resources Management while studying painting at the University of Hawai`i, a world epicenter for plant and animal extinction.